Xiaomi Corporation: Geographic Diversification Is A Double-Edged Sword (OTCMKTS:XIACY)

 Xiaomi's segment revenue for the smartphone business grew by +12.3% YoY to RMB30.3 billion in 1Q2020.
 This was driven by a +4.7% YoY expansion in smartphone shipments to 29.2 million units, and a +7.2% YoY increase in smartphone ASP (average selling price) with the launch of new premium smartphone models Mi10 and Mi10Pro for the most recent quarter.

 Notably, Xiaomi was the only company among the top four global smartphone manufacturers to achieve positive YoY smartphone shipment volume growth in 1Q2020, according to research by IDC.
-Xiaomi's geographical diversification meant that lower smartphone shipments in Mainland China in 1Q2020 was offset by growth in smartphone shipments in overseas markets which have yet to be badly affected by the coronavirus pandemic yet.
+Xiaomi's geographical diversification meant that lower smartphone shipments in Mainland China in 1Q2020 was offset by growth in smartphone shipments in overseas markets which have yet to be badly affected by the coronavirus pandemic.
 Xiaomi's China smartphone shipments fell by -33.8% YoY from 10.6 million units in 1Q2019 to 7.0 million units in 1Q2020.

 Apart from Xiaomi's geographical diversification, another key factor for the out-performance of Xiaomi's smartphone business was its online sales channel.
 At the company's 1Q2020 earnings call on May 20, 2020, Xiaomi highlighted that "we are very, very focused on the online channels, right, both in China and in many of the countries" and "our customers still buy our products through the online channel" notwithstanding lock-downs in many of the company's key markets.
 This suggests that Xiaomi's smartphone shipments and sales could decrease to a smaller extent compared with its rivals and peers, as the company is relatively less reliant on physical distribution channels for its smartphones.